instructorc/comp170_program5/README.md

 The MPLS Dog Boarding company would like for you to create an application that allows for a care attendant to be able to create, retrieve and update dog records from the system.
 MPLS Dog Boarding can only have 12 dogs in their care at a time.
 When you select the option to **create** a dog record.
-You will enter the dog's id, dog's name, weight and dog's age  Once information is entered for a dog, the program will display entered information and reprompt the care attendent to select an option to exit, display, create or update dog records.
+You will enter the dog's id, dog's name, weight and dog's age.
+Once information is entered for a dog, the program will display entered information and reprompt the care attendent to select an option to exit, display, create or update dog record.

 When the **update** option is selected the care attendant will be presented with option to enter the dog's id number and reassign information pertaining to dog.

 When the **retrieve** option is selected, the user will be able to enter the dog's id and be presented with dog information.

 **Hints**